 We are delighted to introduce our friendly and caring staff

-After studying to become an Orthopaedic surgeon I had a change of career and decided that General Practice was for me!
+After studying to become an orthopaedic surgeon I had a change of career path, deciding that General Practice was for me!
 I worked in various GP practices in the Manchester area and was then, along with Dr Thompson, given the opportunity to take over an existing practice in Middleton, which we then re-located to the Boarshaw area.
-As a partner I am tasked with ensuring that the practice is providing a high standard of care to the population we serve both clinically and professionally.
-I have a keen interest in Minor Surgery and Orthopaedics and am able to perform various procedures to ensure our patients can be given the choice of being seen at the surgery rather than at the hospital for their procedures.
+As a partner I am tasked with ensuring that the practice is providing a high standard of care to the population we serve, both clinically and professionally.
+I have a keen interest in minor surgery and orthopaedics and am able to perform various procedures to ensure our patients can be given the choice of being seen at the surgery rather than at the hospital for their procedures.

-I qualified as a GP in 2002 and worked in various GP practices before getting the opportunity to take over the practice with Dr Stockton, which we then relocated to the Boarshaw area in December 2008.
+I qualified as a GP in 2002 and worked in various GP practices before getting the opportunity to take over an existing practice with Dr Stockton which we then relocated to the Boarshaw area in December 2008.
 As a partner I am responsible for ensuring that the practice achieves high standards in clinical care and maintains a high level of professional service at all times.
 My clinical interests include women’s and children’s health and I have recently completed my diploma in Obstetrics & Gynaecology and hope to increase services the practice offers in this area.

 I love being a G.P. as I find all areas of medicine interesting but have a particular interest in obesity and weight management.